 D&I research findings

-This echoes industry research which shows three in four Australian workers support their organisation taking action to create a workplace which is diverse and inclusive1.
+This echoes industry research showing three in four Australian workers support their organisation taking action to create a diverse and inclusive workplace.

-As such, there is a significant gap between what employees want and what employers are achieving when it comes to a diverse and inclusive work environment.
+As such, there is a significant gap between what employees want and what employers are achieving regarding a diverse and inclusive work environment.

-While many businesses may have policies and strategies in place, the single most critical focus needs to be on how this is communicated with employees.
+While many businesses may have policies and strategies in place, the single most critical focus must be on how employees communicate this.

 creating a sense of inclusion

-It's widely accepted that the right cultural fit is critical for Australians when looking to join a company or considering a career move.
-In line with this, our research showed that almost two thirds of Australians feel the greatest sense of inclusion when an employer offers flexible work options.
-This is something that clearly really matters to Australians.
+It's widely accepted that the right cultural fit is critical for Australians when looking to join a company or consider a career move.
+In line with this, our research showed that almost two-thirds of Australians feel the most incredible sense of inclusion when an employer offers flexible work options.
+This is something that matters to Australians.

-The onus is on employers to deliver clear and defined employee value propositions and create career paths for staff, not just job roles to fill quotas.
+The onus is on employers to deliver precise and defined employee value propositions and create career paths for staff, not just job roles to fill quotas.

-This extends to flexibility in the actual job skills required for a role, exposure to other parts of the business as well as the more traditional senses of flexible hours and work location.
+This extends to flexibility in the essential job skills required for a role, exposure to other parts of the business, and the more traditional sense of flexible hours and works location.

-How you communicate these HR policies and strategies to staff needs to be at the core of your organisational culture - its paramount for building a sense of inclusion.
+How you communicate these HR policies and strategies to staff must be at the core of your organisational culture - it's paramount for building a sense of inclusion.

-Many businesses fall down trying to compare themselves to other industries or competitors however, you need to ensure that your goals are achievable - an SME requires a different approach to a global enterprise.
+Many businesses try to compare themselves to other industries or competitors; however, you need to ensure that your goals are achievable - an SME requires a different approach to a global enterprise.

-Through our work with clients it is apparent that if workers have a clear understanding of the employee value proposition and feel supported in terms of who they are, this will fuel diversity of thoughts and experience, underpinning innovation and helping to increase a business' performance.
+Through our work with clients, it is apparent that if workers clearly understand the employee value proposition and feel supported in terms of who they are, this will fuel diversity of thoughts and experience, underpinning innovation and helping to increase a business' performance.